vanaigr/substack-download/README.md

 ### 1. Configure the project

-The project reads configuration file `/config.ts` in the root of the project.
+The project reads configuration file `config.ts` in the root of the project.
 Example config file:

 ```typescript
 export default {